|Status : Published||Published On : Feb, 2023||Report Code : VRAT4067||Industry : Automotive & Transportation||Available Format :||Page : 183|

 Insight by Fitting Type

 On the basis of fitting type, the market is subdivided into in-vehicle and external cloud.
-Among these, in-vehicle accounted for the foremost share in the automotive cybersecurity market in 2019 with growing investments of OEMs towards security features deployment.
-However, cloud integration is growing rapidly and is expected to capture decent share of the automotive cybersecurity market in years to come.
+Among these, in-vehicle accounted for the foremost share in the automotive cybersecurity market in 2020 with growing investments of OEMs towards security features deployment.
+However, cloud integration is growing rapidly and is expected to capture a decent share of the automotive cybersecurity market in years to come.

 Insight by Application